tronprotocol/documentation/TRX/Common-Patterns.md

 - https://github.com/tronprotocol/Documentation/blob/master/TRX/Tron-overview.md#6-user-address-generation

 #### - Use an RPC call
-`/wallet/generateaddress`
-Creates a `Private Key` and `TRON Address` pair
+`/wallet/generateaddress` to create a `Private Key` and `TRON Address` pair

-`/wallet/createaddress`
-Pass a `Password String` to generate the matching `TRON Address`.
+`/wallet/createaddress` to pass a `Password String` to generate the matching `TRON Address`.
 These strings are hashed into private keys so treat them as such.

 ---